-See Figure 1 for the locations of items 1 through 14, below.
+See Figure 1 for the locations of items 1 through 9, below.

-- ERASE button Erases Diagnostic Trouble Codes (DTCs) and "Freeze Frame" data from your vehicle's computer, and resets Monitor status. - 2.
-FF button When retrieving and viewing DTCs, displays Freeze Frame data for the highest priority code. - 3.
-DTC button Displays the DTC View screen and/or scrolls the display when more than one DTC is present. - LD button When linked to a vehicle, places the Scan Tool in "Live Data" mode.
+- RASE button Erases Diagnostic Trouble Codes (DTCs) and "Freeze Frame" data from your vehicle's computer, and resets Monitor status. - 2.
+DTC button Displays the DTC View screen and/or scrolls the LCD display to view DTCs and Freeze Frame data. - 3.
+LINTER button Confirms the selected option or value. - 4.
+SCROLL button Scrolls the LCD display to view DTCs when more than one DTC is present. - GREEN LED Indicates that all engine systems are running normally (all Monitors on the vehicle are active and performing their diagnostic testing, and no DTCs are present).

-- 5. M (Menu) button When pressed while linked to a vehicle, displays the "Main Menu." - ABS button When pressed, links the diagnostic tool to the vehicle's ABS control module to retrieve diagnostic data from the computer's memory. - OP button When in MENU mode, scrolls UP through the menu and submenu selection options.
-When LINKED to a vehicle, scrolls UP through the current display screen to display any additional data. - 8.
-ENTER button When in Menu mode, confirms the selected option or value. - 9.
-DOWN button When in MENU mode, scrolls down through the menu and submenu selection options.
-When LINKED to a vehicle, scrolls down through the current display screen to display any additional data. - 10.
-GREEN LED Indicates that all engine systems are running normally (all Monitors on the vehicle are active and performing their diagnostic testing, and no DTCs are present). - 11.
-YELLOW LED Indicates there is a possible problem.
-A "Pending" DTC is present and/or some of the vehicle's emission monitors have not run their diagnostic testing. - 12.
+- 6. YELLOW LED Indicates there is a possible problem.
+A "Pending" DTC is present and/or some of the vehicle's emission monitors have not run their diagnostic testing. - 7.
 RED LED Indicates there is a problem in one or more of the vehicle's systems.
 The red LED is also used to show that DTC(s) are present.
-DTCs are shown on the Scan Tool's LCD display.
-In this case, the Multifunction Indicator ("Check Engine") lamp on the vehicle's instrument panel will light steady on. - 13.
-LCD Display Displays test results, Scan Tool functions and Monitor status information.
-See DISPLAY FUNCTIONS, below, for details. - 14.
-CABLE Connects the Scan Tool to the vehicle's Data Link Connector (DLC).
+DTCs are shown on the Code Reader's LCD display.
+In this case, the Multifunction Indicator ("Check Engine") lamp on the vehicle's instrument panel will light steady on. - LCD Display Displays test results, Code Reader functions and Monitor status information.
+See DISPLAY FUNCTIONS, below, for details. - 9.
+CABLE Connects the Code Reader to the vehicle's Data Link Connector (DLC).